Asymptotic independence in higher dimensions and its implications on risk management

 Thus, \eqref{eq:mutualasyind} holds for all such $S$ with $|S|\ge 2$ and hence, $C^{\text{ind}}$ exhibits mutual asymptotic independence. \end{example}

-\begin{example}[Marshall-Olkin dependence] In \Cref{prop:moispai} we showed that any random vector $\bZ$ with dependence given by the generalized Marshall-Olkin survival copula $\widehat{C}^{\MO(\Lambda)}$ as defined in \eqref{eq:scop:mo} is pairwise asymptotically independent, the next proposition shows that it is indeed mutually asymptotically independent.
+\begin{example}[Marshall-Olkin dependence] In \Cref{ex:mo:pai} we stated that any random vector $\bZ$ with dependence given by the generalized Marshall-Olkin survival copula $\widehat{C}^{\MO(\Lambda)}$ as defined in \eqref{eq:scop:mo} is pairwise asymptotically independent.
+In fact, \citet[Proposition 3]{lin:li:2014} allows us to conclude that $\widehat{C}^{\MO(\Lambda)}$ is indeed mutually asymptotically independent as well.

-\begin{proposition} Let the dependence structure of a random vector $\bZ\in \R^d$ be given by the generalized Marshall-Olkin survival copula $\widehat C^{\MO(\Lambda)}$ as in \eqref{eq:scop:mo} with any choice of parameter set $\Lambda$.
-Then $\bZ$ possesses mutual asymptotic independence. \end{proposition}